ptv-logistics/Leaflet.NonTiledLayer/Readme.md

 Leaflet.NonTiledLayer.WMS is the implementation which makes WMS requests, similar to the TileLayer.WMS.

 You can see a sample here

 http://oliverheilig.github.io/Leaflet.NonTiledLayer/NonTiledDemo.html

-It uses the layer PTV's xMapServer WMS service, which needs a tiled+non-tiled hybrid approach (which is the reason i've built this), together with a OSM WMS overlay which also cannot be requested in tiles.
+It uses the xMapServer WMS service of www.ptvgroup.com, which needs a tiled/non-tiled hybrid approach (an that is the reason i've built this), together with a OSM WMS overlay which also cannot be requested in tiles.